webrecorder/browsertrix-crawler/docs/docs/user-guide/behaviors.md

 # Browser Behaviors

 Browsertrix Crawler supports automatically running customized behaviors on each page.
-These include several different kinds of behaviors, including built-in, background and site-specific behaviors as well as ability to add fully user-defined custom behaviors that can be added to trigger custom actions on certain pages.
+These include several different kinds of behaviors, including built-in, background, and site-specific behaviors.
+It is also possible to add fully user-defined custom behaviors that can be added to trigger specific actions on certain pages.

 ## Built-In Behaviors

- The built-in behaviors include the following background behaviors which run 'in the background' checking for changes:
+ The built-in behaviors include the following background behaviors which run 'in the background' continually checking for changes:

- - Autoplay: find and start playing (when possible) and video or audio on the page (and in each iframe).
+ - Autoplay: find and start playing (when possible) any video or audio on the page (and in each iframe).
- - Autofetch: find and start fetching any URLs that may not be fetched by default, such as other resolutions in `img` tags, `data-*`, lazy-loaded resources, etc...
+ - Autofetch: find and start fetching any URLs that may not be fetched by default, such as other resolutions in `img` tags, `data-*`, lazy-loaded resources, etc.
- - Autoclick: selector all tags (default: `a` tag, customizable via `--clickSelector`) that may be clickable and attempt to click them, while avoiding navigation away from the page.
+ - Autoclick: select all tags (default: `a` tag, customizable via `--clickSelector`) that may be clickable and attempt to click them while avoiding navigation away from the page.

  There is also a built-in 'main' behavior, which runs to completion (or until a timeout is reached):

- - Autoscroll: Determine if a page might need scrolling, and scroll either up or down, while new elements are being added.
-Continue until timeout or scrolling is no longer possible.
+ - Autoscroll: Determine if a page might need scrolling, and scroll either up or down while new elements are being added.
+Continue until timeout is reached or scrolling is no longer possible.

- ## Site Specific Behaviors
+ ## Site-Specific Behaviors

  Browsertrix also comes with several 'site-specific' behaviors, which run only on specific sites.
 These behaviors will run instead of Autoscroll and will run until completion or timeout.
 Currently, site-specific behaviors include major social media sites.

- Refer to [Browsertrix Behaviors](https://github.com/webrecorder/browsertrix-behaviors) for latest list of site-specific behaviors.
+ Refer to [Browsertrix Behaviors](https://github.com/webrecorder/browsertrix-behaviors) for the latest list of site-specific behaviors.

  User-defined custom behaviors are also considered site-specific.